OmShah-117/Deep-Learning/EV Battery Thermal Runaway Risk Predictor/ReadMe.md

 - 🔴 High Risk or 🟢 Low Risk classification
 - 📊 Estimated probability of thermal runaway
 - Clear UI feedback for safer decision interpretation

+---

+⭐ If you found this project helpful, consider giving it a star!